AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. Admin staff lists all donors ([UC05](#use-case-uc05---list-all-donors-in-the-system)).
 2. Admin staff requests to delete a donor.
+3. User confirms deletion.
-3. BloodNet deletes a donor.
+4. BloodNet deletes a donor.

 Use case ends.